bioacoustic-ai/bioacoustics-datasets/README.md

 ## Introduction
 This repository gathers the list of online publicly available bioacoustics datasets that can be used together with deep learning.
 Note that I am not listing online repositories like Xeno-Canto where the data needs to be assembled into a dataset, I am interested in datasets that can directly be used to train models.
 You can visualise this table at the following url: https://bioacoustic-ai.github.io/bioacoustics-datasets/.
 This list aims at providing an overview of what data is currently accessible to train and evaluate models.
-Note that this work is **in progress**, and missing information will be progressively added.
+The current missing information will be progressively added.
 We aim at keeping this list up-to-date, and you can contribute by opening a pull request to add new datasets.
 The procedure to add a new dataset is explained in the next section.

 ## Other resources
 I partly based this compilation on other lists of datasets that include: